enckse/dotonex/README.md

 dotonex
 ===

-Designed for using a go proxy+hostapd as an 802.1x RADIUS server for network authentication (or how to live without freeradius)
+Designed for using a go proxy+hostapd as an 802.1x RADIUS server for network authentication (or how to live without freeradius).
+This is the 4th generation implementation and deployment of custom configurations in this area

 # purpose

 This is a go proxy+hostapd setup that provides a very simple configuration to manage 802.1x authentication and management on a LAN.

 Expectations:
-* Running on debian as a host/server
+* Running on Linux as a host/server
 * hostapd can do a lot with EAP and RADIUS as a service, this should serve as an exploration of these features
 * Fully replace freeradius for 802.1x/AAA/etc.